Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Research Methodology

-This survey adopts a structured and replicable methodology to explore the evolving landscape of security threats and countermeasures in neuromorphic computing, with a specific focus on side-channel attacks, fault injection, and software vulnerabilities in spiking neural networks.
-The methodology covers the planning, identification, selection, and analysis of relevant scientific literature published between January 2014 and August 2025.
-The review incorporates elements such as keyword refinement, Boolean search logic, and inclusion/exclusion filtering.
+This survey adopts a structured and replicable methodology to explore the evolving landscape of security threats and countermeasures in neuromorphic computing, with a specific focus on side-channel attacks, fault-injection attacks, hardware Trojans, and software-level attacks on spiking neural networks.
+The methodology covers the planning, identification, selection, and analysis of relevant scientific literature published between January 2014 and June 2026.
+The review incorporates keyword refinement, boolean search logic, and inclusion/exclusion filtering.

 The classification used in this survey emerged from an iterative literature-mapping process.
-During the initial step, papers were clustered according to their technical scope and contribution level: hardware- and software-oriented attack studies, and countermeasure works.
-A third category included Physical Unclonable Functions (PUFs), True Random Number Generators (TRNGs), and security features, which were grouped together because all three operate at the device or circuit level and exploit physical variability or stochastic behavior as entropy or uniqueness sources.
-This grouping enables a consistent analysis of these mechanisms as \textit{security enablers} within neuromorphic architectures, rather than as isolated techniques.
+During the initial step, papers were clustered according to their technical scope and type of contribution: hardware-oriented attacks, software-oriented attacks, and countermeasures.
+A third category covered hardware-based security primitives and security-enabling mechanisms, including PUFs, TRNGs, and related device- or circuit-level security features.
+These works were grouped together because they exploit physical variability, stochastic behavior, or hardware-level co-design to support entropy generation, uniqueness, protection, or secure computation.
+This grouping enables a consistent analysis of these mechanisms as \textit{security enablers} within neuromorphic and emerging-memory architectures, rather than as isolated techniques.